mitmproxy/pdoc/README.md

     pdoc --http

 Then open your web browser to `http://localhost:8080`.
-However, you won't be able to see documentation for the standard library.
-To see that, add the `--http-std-paths` switch.

 There are many other options to explore.
 You can see them all by running: